 As OCIB Symposium organizers, our mission is to unite biology students and professors of Carleton University and University of Ottawa.
 Our main goal is to generate networking opportunities, create spaces for new collaborations, and celebrate the community’s recent advances in science.
 The event is publicly advertised and welcomes researchers from all institutions.

 Both universities are strong believers and adhere to the principles of Equity, Diversity, and Inclusion (EDI).
 For details, please visit Carleton and uOttawa pages.
-This year, all organizers are Women in STEM and we are proud to continue to make strides in a field where women remain an underrepresented group.
 These important principles were instrumental when considering who to invite as keynote speaker.
 We continue to plan the symposium with these core principles to cultivate an equitable environment.

 We are also aware of the climate crisis we are all faced with.
 From the color of the posters we are printing, to the selection of giveaways, we are keeping sustainability as a crucial part of our consideration in every step of the organization.